Vladimir Pashkov

+Rather than previously doing Ukrainian politics, Pashkov has held position in Russian Government.
 He had previously served as Deputy Governor of the Irkutsk Oblast, (2008, 2012–2015), but left the post in 2015, First Deputy Chairman of the Government of the Irkutsk Oblast (2010–2012), Minister of Economic Development, Labor, Science and Higher Education of the Irkutsk Oblast (2008), Vice Mayor of the city of Bratsk (2005).

 He is also the general director of ZAO Vneshtorgservis, a company used to manage confiscated industries in the DPR and LPR.

 Sanctions

 Pashkov was sanctioned by the US Treasury Department in 2018.
 In February 2020, a spokesman for Russian president Putin denied that Pashkov represented the Russian government.

 He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.